sheki/parse-blog/content/note/books.md

 * Inside The Whale And Other Essays by George Orwell
 * The End of the End of the Earth (Paperback)

 # Philosophy
-* The Sickness Unto Death - Book by Søren Kierkegaard Philosophy
 * The technological society Jacques French philosopher
 * The Origin Of Consciousness In The Breakdown Of The Bicameral Mind by Julian Jaynes
 * The Source Of Self-Regard: Selected Essays, Speeches, And Meditations